allpro/form-manager/README.md

 ### FormManager Configuration

-The power of FormManager is in its configuration.
+The power of FM is in its configuration.
-This is passed in when creating a FM instance, but every option can also be changed on-the-fly.
+This is generally passed-in when creating a FM instance.
-Special methods are provided to make this simple and intuitive.
+However every configuration option can also be changed on-the-fly.

 See
 **[FormManager Configuration](https://github.com/allpro/form-manager/blob/master/docs/Configuration.md)**